Can GPT models Follow Human Summarization Guidelines? A Study for Targeted Communication Goals: Results

+\paragraph{DialogSum} Table~\ref{tab: dialogsum_results} presents the automatic evaluation results on the test set.
+While the \chatgpt{} model with the \texttt{WordLimit} prompt underperforms state-of-the-art pre-trained models by approximately 15 (R1), 10 (R2), and 20 (RL) points, BERTScore indicates only a minor semantic discrepancy.
+The \gptfour{} model with the same prompt shows a slight overall improvement over \chatgpt{}, except on R2.
+Furthermore, \gptfouro{} performs comparably to \gptfour{}, with the \texttt{WL} prompt yielding superior results on most metrics, though not on BERTScore.

-The results of the \texttt{G\_O} prompt indicate that instructions tailored for human annotators may not be suitable for \chatgpt{} to generate reference-like summaries, as \chatgpt{} responses tend to be longer, leading to lower scores in ROUGE and BERTScore.
-Compared to the results of \texttt{G\_O\_A}, using "You are an annotator ..." at the start of the prompt improved model performance across all measures.
+Although the DialogSum guideline states \textit{"be brief (no longer than 20\% of the conversation length)"}, the results of the \texttt{HG} prompt indicate that instructions tailored for human annotators may not be suitable when directly used as instructions to generate reference-like summaries with \chatgpt{}, as responses tend to be longer, leading to lower ROUGE and BERTScore values.
+This effect could have been reduced by specifying the role of the annotator in the prompt (\texttt{HGR}), which consistently improved performance with reference to \texttt{HG} across all measures.

-Regarding the two-step prompt approach, incorporating human annotation instructions as an intermediate step, followed by applying the \texttt{Baseline} prompt to limit word length, demonstrates positive outcomes.
-The results of \texttt{G\_O\_A → B} align with those of \texttt{Baseline}, with even higher R1 and RL scores, suggesting that the model's word usage is more akin to the references, maintaining the primary content and logical order, albeit with some variability in language usage.
+Regarding the two-step prompt approach \texttt{HGR$\rightarrow$WL}, which incorporates human annotation instructions as a first step, followed by applying a second prompt to limit word length, the performance aligned with those obtained with a single \texttt{WordLimit} prompt, with even higher R1 and RL scores, suggesting that the GPT model's word usage is more akin to the references, maintaining the primary content and logical order, albeit with some variability in language usage.